NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Grant Delpit, S, LSU

-The Patriots must get youthful at security given their starters are pending free agent Devin McCourty and Patrick Chung.
-Delpit flies across the subject, stopping the run like an additional linebacker and making large performs on the ball in downfield protection.
+The Patriots have to get youthful at security given their starters are pending free agent Devin McCourty and Patrick Chung.
+Delpit flies across the subject, stopping the run like an additional linebacker and making massive performs on the ball in downfield protection.
 He performs just like the Chargers’ Derwin James with great hybrid measurement (6-2, 213 kilos) for the place.

 24. New Orleans Saints (13-3)